InfiniTimeOrg/InfiniTime/doc/openOCD.md

 sudo udevadm control --reload-rules
 ```

- - You can now plug your STLinkV2 in a USB port and run OpenOCD to see if it's working correctly:
+ - You can now plug your STLinkV2 into a USB port and run OpenOCD to see if it's working correctly:

 ```
 $ openocd -f interface/stlink.cfg -f target/nrf52.cfg